-Our 2017 summer season includes a world premiere jazz/gospel opera, A Gathering of Sons, seen in both touring performances throughout the city and at Winchester Thurston School.
-Andrey Nemzer and Lara Lynn McGill join forces again in Handel's Xerxes, (after a triumphant Julius Caesar last season!), and the next in our series of lesser-known operas by Richard Strauss is the autobiographical Intermezzo.
-Stephen Sondheim's Sweeney Todd offers thrills for Broadway-lovers, and Hansel and Gretel provides a superb introduction to opera for children of all ages.
+Our just-concluded 2017 summer season received extraordinary critical acclaim, for a world premiere jazz/gospel opera, A Gathering of Sons, seen both on tour and at Winchester Thurston School.
+Andrey Nemzer and Lara Lynn McGill joined forces again in Handel's Xerxes, while the latest in our series of lesser-known operas by Richard Strauss featured the autobiographical Intermezzo.
+Stephen Sondheim's Sweeney Todd offered chills and thrills for Broadway-lovers, and Hansel and Gretel provided a superb introduction to opera for children of all ages.

 Mildred Miller International Voice Competition